-- 1. Before class, arrange for your pastor to meet you and your class at the church baptistry.
+- 1. Before class, arrange for your pastor or a church leader to meet you and your class at the church baptistry.
 Ask your pastor to be ready to talk to the students about baptism. - 2.
 Introduce the activity.

 ASK: Have any of you already been baptized?
 Or have any of your older brothers and sisters been baptized?
 (Let students tell what they know about baptism.
 This is a good way to assess your students' understanding.)